The Natural Man Choice

 – If dealing with someone who is angry, state that you see they are struggling.

 – If you are angry, tell the person you’re talking to that you are struggling.

 – Invite the person who is angry to share their feelings or thoughts if they are able or willing.

 – Ask the person who is angry what you can do to help.
 Showing concern to others who are angry will help them calm their fight or flight response.

 -Ask if you can share your ideas, but do not give unsolicited advice.
 Think about how much angrier it makes you when you receive unwanted advice.

 – Consider setting up a later time to finish your conversation if one or both of you are too angry to talk together calmly.

-As children of God, why do we have to suffer the overpowering emotion of anger?
+Why do we have to suffer the overpowering emotion of anger?
 One answer might be that anger highlights our weakness, allowing us to become strong.
-It is the emotion that can teach us the most about living a Christlike life, because when we learn to use anger to grow and love stronger, then we can master most other things in our life.
+It is the emotion that can teach us the most about living a life we have been living to a life with more power to be the person we want to be and have that life we want, because when we learn to use anger to grow and love stronger, then we can master most other things in our life.
 The hardest situations in life can be the ones we learn the most from if we let ourselves learn from it.

 If you or someone you know has a hard time with anger issues, please seek help.